0 resultsClear Search

 strawberries, raspberries,blueberries, apples (many varieties),currants,blackberries, gooseberries|

 Our mission is to grow healthy food that tastes the best.
-To do that we choose plants that have natural resistance to pests, monitor environmental conditions, and use a minimum of controls, including biological and organic.
+To do that we choose plants that have natural resistance to pests, monitor environmental conditions, rotate crops, and use a minimum of controls, including biological and organic.
 This is an Integrated Pest Management (IPM)approach that keeps our pest population at an acceptable level with minimal use of pesticides.

 We specialize in growing food that is high in health benefits such as vitamin C, antioxidants, high fiber, etc. We believe that whole foods which contain healthy properties is the natural way to good health.